-- 189(1) The municipal manager must, not later than the third ordinary council meeting after a general election of councillors, and thereafter as often as the council so requires, submit a report on the delegated powers of the municipality to the council. - (2) The report in terms of sub-rule (1) must be submitted to the executive committee or the executive mayor or the appropriate section 79committee if the municipality has a plenary executive system, as the case may be. - (3) The committee or the executive mayor, as the case may be, must consider the report and recommendations of the municipal manager.
-The committee or executive mayor, as the case may be, must submit the report, together with its comments and recommendations to the council at the first ordinary council meeting next ensuing.
+189(1) The Municipal Manager must, not later than the third ordinary council meeting after a general election of councillors, and thereafter as often as the council so requires, submit a report on the delegated powers of the municipality to the council.

+- (2) The report in terms of sub-rule (1) must be submitted to the executive mayor or the appropriate section 79committee. - (a) The committee or the executive mayor, as the case may be, must consider the report and recommendations of the municipal manager.
+The executive mayor must submit the report, together with its comments and recommendations to the council at the first ordinary council meeting next ensuing

-DEPUTY MAYOR AND DEPUTY EXECUTIVE MAYOR
+DEPUTY EXECUTIVE MAYOR